Show content

 Filming in public areas

-The Agency for Nature & Forests, which handles a large number of nature reserves, forests and parks in the Flanders Region also has its own film office issuing film permits and making risk assessments for film and photo shoots in its locations.
+The Agency for Nature & Forests, which handles a large number of nature reserves, forests and parks in the Flanders Region, also has its own film office issuing film permits and making risk assessments for film and photo shoots in its locations.

 In cities and towns that do not have a specific film office, permits are usually issued by the tourism department or the town clerk.
 For more information on film permit procedures within the Flanders Region, please get in touch with the Screen Flanders film commission.